Traceability Technology Adoption in Supply Chain Networks: Introduction

 \section{Introduction}

-The supply chains of modern consumer goods are complex, spanning multiple countries and dozens of firms.
-As a result, most companies are largely unable to trace the products that they produce and source beyond one or two upstream and downstream tiers of their supply chain.
-This limited traceability\mdash or ability to trace the processing history, origin of materials and parts, as well as distribution and location of products \citep{ISO9000}\mdash has numerous negative consequences.
-For example, firms lacking traceability have restricted visibility of end-customer demand, are incapable of detecting supplier-related issues and disruptions, face coordination and agency problems, and find it difficult to address quality and contamination concerns appropriately.
+Modern consumer goods supply chains form complex networks spanning dozens of countries and actors.
+As a result, most firms cannot reliably trace the products they produce and source beyond a few upstream and downstream supply chain tiers.
+This limited traceability\mdash or ability to trace the processing history, origin of materials, and final destination of products \citep{ISO9000}\mdash has several negative consequences.
+First, a lack of traceability is a major barrier to building sustainable, disruption-resilient supply chains \citep{WH2022}, limits supply chain coordination, and increases transaction costs \citep{Wilson2014}.
+Second, firms lacking traceability are prone to extensive recalls \citep{Wowak2016}, with adverse consequences \citep{Lee2022}.
+Finally, customers increasingly value traceability, so a lack of it can negatively affect demand \citep{RL2016}.